couple arguing

 Talk to a therapist

-When divorce is not an option, it can be difficult to cope with the stress and emotions of a breakup or strained relationship.
+When divorce is not an option, it can be challenging to cope with the stress and emotions of a breakup or a strained relationship.
 If you are feeling overwhelmed, talking to a therapist can help you sort through your feelings and get to the root of the issues that are preventing your marriage from progressing.

-Join a support group
+Join a support group.

 Read self-help books